 She said she’s passing on her fond childhood memories of being outdoors and gardening to her children, George and Charlotte.

-Kate’s wearing the Temperley London Honeycomb Tunic, which she’s had in her wardrobe since around 2013.
+Kate also wore her Temperley London Honeycomb Tunic.
+She’s had the top in her wardrobe since around 2013.
 It has an oversized polo neck and elongated cuffs with large honeycomb knit detailing.
 Kate owns it in two colours: black and almond.

-Kate finished the look with a little bling from Kiki McDonough.
+Finally, Kate finished the look with a little bling from Kiki McDonough.
 She’s wearing the designer’s Lauren Leaf earrings.
 They’re made from 18ct gold and feature pavé diamonds.
-The earrings cost £2,200 from Kiki McDonough’s website (which is around $2,950 USD at today’s rates).
+The earrings cost £2,200 from Kiki McDonough’s website.